RohanNankani/RohanNankani/README.md

 I'm Rohan and I am currently a first year student at University of Waterloo pursuing Bachelor's of Software Engineering :computer:.
 I'm an outdoor enthusiast and play soccer :soccer:, badminton :badminton:, volleyball :volleyball: and enjoy biking :biking_man:.
 I also like debating and public speaking :speech_balloon:.

-I can be reached at rohan.nankani2021@gmail.com.
+I can be reached at rnankani@uwaterloo.ca

 <!--
 **RohanNankani/RohanNankani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.